 Rova It may be a shadow of its former self, but the queen's palace in Antananarivo's Haute-Ville is steeped in history.

 Famadihana Visitors are often welcome at traditional exhumation ceremonies – an opportunity to re-assess our own beliefs about life and death.

 Île Sainte Marie’s pirate cemetery Overlooking the Baie de Forbans, where many pirates lived, this cemetery is a fascinating reminder of the island’s lawless past.

 Finding souvenirs is no hardship in Madagascar: there are woven baskets, gemstones, spices, clothes, rum, silk, leather goods and much more.

 Lisy Art Gallery This Antananarivo boutique is like a shopping kaleidoscope of Madagascar.
 Pretty much everything you have seen in the country is available here at reasonable (fixed) prices.

-Soalandy Finding silk at such low prices back home is unthinkable, so make the best of the local production in Ambalavao (and watch the production process, too).
+Soalandy Finding silk at such low prices back home is unthinkable, so make the best of the local product in Ambalavao (and watch the production process, too).

 Le Jardin des Sens Essential oils, spices and beauty products in lovely premises in Nosy Be.